-The proposed culvert and bridge replacements, interchange improvements, and future highway footprint will require vegetation removal and grading and will result in the loss of approximately 217 hectares (ha) of terrestrial habitat within the Study Area (see Figure 2, Appendix A).
-Construction activities in some areas will extend beyond the current right-of-way (ROW) and require vegetation removal and earth grading which will result in the loss of natural vegetation communities.
-Specifically in areas where steep slopes occur and occupied by forest communities.
-The Study Area contains approximately 234 ha of significant woodland of which 25 ha will be impacted by the Project.
+The proposed new interchange and associated bridge replacement/rehabilitation will require vegetation removal, earth clearing, and grading and will result in the loss of approximately 21.7 ha of terrestrial habitat within the Study Area, 8.3 ha of which is currently agricultural land (see Table 1, Figure 2, Appendix A).
+Construction activities in some areas will extend beyond the current ROW and require vegetation removal and earth grading which will result in the loss of natural vegetation communities, mostly in meadow communities.
+There will also be a small loss of forested habitats including a forested swamp identified as an unevaluated wetland.
+Loss of habitat by ELC community based on the Recommended Plan is shown in Table 1.